 Pictures of Colorado and the Rocky Mountains

 Can’t even speak about mountain photography without looking at the astounding work of Galen Rowell.
-Some poeple leave too soon.
+Some people leave too soon.
 We miss Galen’s incredible eye.

 Born in 1940 in Oakland and raised in Berkeley, California, to a college professor and a concert cellist, Galen was introduced to wilderness before he could walk.
 He began climbing mountains at the age of ten on Sierra Club outings, and at sixteen made his first roped climbs in Yosemite Valley.
 Over the next fifteen years he logged more than a hundred first ascents of new routes there and in the High Sierra backcountry.

-Ok… once you figure out how to work the damn web site, the images are really fine.
-(I should do a rant sometime on why photographers think they should have some techie looking site… sheesh).
+Ok… once you figure out how to work the damn website, the images are really fine.
+(I should do a rant sometime on why photographers think they should have some techie-looking site… sheesh).
 Anthony Nielson’s work is way better than his site.
-Take a look….

 And some food for thought from Travel Quest.